American Diabetes Association Pathway to Stop Diabetes 2019

 Accelerator Award (for early-career diabetes investigators)

 Awards are available to early-career diabetes investigators proposing innovative and ambitious diabetes-related research programs.
 Applicants must hold faculty positions and have demonstrated independent productivity in diabetes research.
-Applicants may currently hold independent NIH funding (K, U or R awards, including an initial R01/U01) but must not have applied for, or received, an R01/U01 renewal or a second R01/U01 award.
+Applicants may currently hold independent NIH funding (K, U or R awards, including an initial R01/U01) but must not have applied for (regardless of outcome), or received, an R01/U01 renewal or a second R01/U01 award.
 Candidates must be identified through institutional nomination; applications will be accepted only from individuals with the appropriate institution support.